ejolly/boa/README.md

 ### install

-`boa install [PGK1] [PKG2] [--pip]`
+`boa install [PGK1] [PKG2]... [--pip]`

 If run with no arguments, builds a new environment from `environment.yml`.
 Otherwise behaves like `conda install` or `pip install` (when using the `--pip` flag) for installing one or more packages.
-Boa will automatically updated `environment.yml` for newly added packages.
+Boa will automatically update `environment.yml` for newly added packages.

 *Insipiration:* `npm install`

+### uninstall

+`boa uninstall PGK1 [PKG2]... [--pip]`

+Uninstall a package in the current environment.
+Behaves like `conda uninstall` or `pip uninstall` (when using the `--pip` flag).

+## Additional Info

-### config-autoenv
+### lockfile

-`boa config-autoenv`

-Because it's not trivial to reliably call `conda activate` and `conda deactivate` from within a Python program, Boa instead offers a tool for *automatically* activating/deactivate environments if it detects the presences of an `environment.yml` file in the current directory.
-This works seamlessly as your `cd` in and out of folders on your computer, and will always print a message to let you know when an environment was auto-activated or deactivated.
-Calling this command will append a `source boa_autoenv.sh` to your `~/.zshrc` file.
-You can remove this line to disable auto activation/deactivation.

-**Note:** `autoenv` *will activate local conda environments regardless of whether a project was initialized with* `boa init`. *It only cares about the presence of an* `environment.yml` *file in the working directory.
-If no `env` folder of installed packages exists, boa will try to automatically build this environment prior to auto-activation.*
+`conda` doesn't have an exact equivalent of a `package-lock.json` file which in Javascript-land is auto-updating file that keeps track of the *exact* package versions installed, plus all their dependencies.
+Boa approximates this by creating an `environment-lock.yml` via the `conda env export --no-builds` command after any operation.
+This file reflects *all* packages and dependencies in the current environment, ignoring platform-specific dependencies.

+What is the point of this file?
+In short, it allows Boa to update package versions in `environment.yml`.
+It also provides the most update-to-date characterization of the current `conda` environment.
+Feel free to put this file under version control.
+You can even pass it to `conda` directly to bootstrap a new environment in a platform-independent way without using Boa: `conda env create --file environment-lock.yml`

 ---

-## Coming...

-### lockfile

-An `environment.lock` which contains the exact locally installed package versions.

-### uninstall

-`boa uninstall`

 ### update